qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/qgis_algs_include.rst

     import processing
     processing.run("algorithm_id", {parameter_dictionary})

-The parameter dictionary provides the parameter ``NAME``s and values.
+The parameter dictionary provides the parameter NAMEs and values.
 See :ref:`processing_console` for details on how to run processing algorithms from the Python console.

 **end_algorithm_code_section**